Deepika-Sharma08/Object-detection-MRCNN-Yolo/README.md

 ### Methodology Using OpenCV

-`Steps taken to get the empty space as foreground`
+`Steps taken to get the empty space`

 1. Reading images as numpy array using opencv.
-2. Histogram based thresholding to seperate foreground and background.
+2. Histogram based thresholding to create binary image.
-3. Canny edge detection to find objects in the image.
+3. Canny edge detection to find edges/objects in the image.
 4. Dilate and erode image with vertical and horizontal kernals to merge edges if too close.
 5. Reverse the image to get empty space highlighted as 1's.
 6. Co-ordinates detection using rectangle identification [rectangles of ones in the image]